How to Increase Cold Email Responses by 25%

 Image Source

-What are the chances that you’ll open an email with a subject line that’s interesting, funny, or informative?
+What are the chances you’ll open an email with an interesting, funny, or informative subject line?

 Or would you be more likely to delete an email with a boring, generic, or sales-y subject line?